Differentiable Entropy Regularization: A Complexity-Aware Approach for Neural Optimization: Theoretical Details

 \subsection{Range Family Extensions and Empirical Comparison}

 Our base estimator assumes ball-shaped ranges due to Euclidean distance.
 For other range families, we can adapt the distance function.
 For half-space ranges, critical for algorithms like convex hull, we can replace Euclidean distance with the signed distance to a set of learnable hyperplanes.
-For a hyperplane $H_j$ with normal $n_j$ and offset $b_j$, the assignment probability becomes:

 To test the practical impact of this mismatch, we implemented this half-space estimator and compared it against our original ball-based estimator on the 2D convex hull task.

-The results show that the range-specific half-space estimator provides a measurable improvement in both speedup and accuracy for the convex hull task.
-This confirms that while our general-purpose ball-based estimator is effective, designing estimators tailored to the specific geometric properties of the downstream algorithm is a promising direction for future work.
-The theoretical analysis for this estimator follows a similar structure, with the approximation error depending on how well the learnable hyperplanes can separate the optimal partition.
+The range-specific half-space estimator provides a measurable improvement in both speedup (4.82× vs. 4.14×) and accuracy, confirming that tailored estimators are a promising direction for future work, as shown in Table~\ref{tab:range_families}.